ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/serialplot.jpg)

 - **Practice:** The LED lights light up when the sound is made.
 When there is no sound and it is very quiet, the LED lights go off.

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove LED
     3. Grove Sound Sensor
     4. Grove cable(If broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Sound.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
     - Copy the following code, click Verify to check for syntax errors.
 Verify that there are no errors, and you can upload the code.

 ```Cpp
 //Sound Control Light